 Well, as for now I’m gonna hear the saddest songs (a little differently)

-, effectively Chris Carrabba, set the scene for his meteoric rise as emo troubadour with Swiss Army Romance but it was the release of on this day in 2001 that took the Floridian from side stage opening act to headlining festival main stages.
+Dashboard Confessional, effectively Chris Carrabba, set the scene for his meteoric rise as emo troubadour with Swiss Army Romance but it was the Vagrant Records release of The Places You Have Come To Fear The Most on this day in 2001 that took the Floridian from side stage opening act to headlining festival main stages.
 The album turned the punk/indie scene on its ear and led hundreds of hardcore kids to tattoo hearts on their sleeves and pick up an acoustic.

 March of 2001, I was a pretentious 19 year old scene gatekeeper who hated the word emo being used on the current batch because it was insulting to the Rites of Spring/Embrace albums who originated the word (as far as I cared to know at the time at least).
 When Dashboard Confessional’s “Screaming Infidelities” blew up I was immediately disgusted.
 I mean why were the hardcore and pop-punk kids I was surrounding myself getting so turned on by this clown weeping over an acoustic guitar?
 20 years ago I would shoehorn Chris Carrabba into any music discussion I could just to insult him and weed out his fans from my social circle.
 It was fine if they were into Carrabba’s roots in The Vacant Andy’s and I’d give them a weary pass when it came to Further Seems Forever but this Dashboard nonsense was unacceptable and I didn’t need that kind of crybaby in my life.